CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

-To resize the PVC that stores the PostgreSQL data directory across the entire cluster, you will need to edit the `size` attribute of the `PrimaryStorage` portion of the `pgclusters.crunchydata.com` custom resource.
+To resize the PVC that stores the PostgreSQL data directory across the entire cluster, you will need to edit the `size` attribute of the `PrimaryStorage` section of the `pgclusters.crunchydata.com` custom resource.

 The PVC resize process for a cluster uses a [rolling update]({{< relref "/architecture/high-availability/_index.md">}}#rolling-updates) to apply the size changes.
 During the process, each Deployment is scaled down